Sagui-omics/AAAGs_2018/Session1_Make/README.md

 $^ refers to your dependencies (%.unassembled.forward.fastq /%.unassembled.reverse.fastq)
 $@ refers to your target (%.bam)

-To process the make file you will type
+To process the Makefile you will type

 ```
 $make all
 ```

 All together, Make will go through your list of output bams and process them all one by one (though it it possible to parallelize the process).
-If you type make again, Make won't run again if it has processed all targets and rules.
+If you type make all again, Make won't run again if it has processed all targets and rules.
 However, if you add in a new set of fastq files and run make, Make will just process the newly added fastq files.

 ```
 # make a list of all the sam file targets you want to produce and define it as a variable